Pomax/browse.js/README.md

 allow you to browser any subfolder as either a dir listing (if there are no images in it) or gallery (if there are).

+If you need a custom port use `node browse --port 12345 with the obvious port number replacement.

 ## Requirements

 - Node 22 or newer